 Dietary treatments did not affect (P > 0.05)the HCW of Japanese quails.
-This result is consistent with the previous study by Emami et al. (2012), who found that reconstituted (malted) sorghum grain can effectively replace maize in quail diets without negatively affecting carcass traits (HCW, dressing out (%), breast and thigh The lack of notable vield). muscle differences in HCW implies that protein overall accumulation and tissue development in Japanese quails were not negatively affected by the malted red sorghum inclusion levels.
+This result is consistent with the previous study by Emami et al. (2012), who found that reconstituted (malted) sorghum grain can effectively replace maize in quail diets without negatively affecting carcass traits (HCW, dressing out (%), breast and thigh muscle yield).
+The lack of notable differences in HCW implies that protein accumulation overall and development in Japanese quails were not negatively affected by the malted red sorghum inclusion levels.